TerryvanWalen/SE_SE_metrics/README.md

 3. int b = 1;
 4. int b =  1;
 ```
+##### Imports
+We do include imports in our duplication score because there is no clear reason to disregard them.
+It could certainly be argued that they are not part of the code but it could also be that programmers just copy paste the imports from a previous file without checking if they are really needed and this could be found with this metric, therefore we do include the imports.

+##### Brackets
+We do include brackets in our duplication score simply because removing them causes different problems and we are aiming for a simple and fast algorithm.

 ##### Block duplication, not line duplication
 In the next example the duplication score is 0%, even though line b appears three times.
 The metric is only looking at blocks of code that are duplicated.
 So if a single line is repeated many times, but the lines before or after differ every time, we do not count it as duplicated.